XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/capacity-planning.md

 NuDB has nearly constant performance and memory footprints regardless of the [amount of data being stored](#disk-space).
 NuDB _requires_ a solid-state drive, but uses much less RAM than RocksDB to access a large database.

-Non-validator production servers should be configured to use NuDB and to store the amount of historical data required for the use case.
+Production servers should be configured to use NuDB and to store the amount of historical data required for the use case.

 NuDB does not have performance-related configuration options available in `rippled.cfg`.
-Here is the recommended configuration for a `rippled` server using NuDB:
+Here is the recommended `[node_db]` configuration for a `rippled` server using NuDB:

 ```
 [node_db]